 Other achievements include the Prix François Coty (2002) and the Chevalier des Arts et des Lettres (2012).

 When we get to chat, the Normandy-born, Paris-based perfumer is humorous, insightful and forthright.
-I try to find out what project he’s currently working on – rightly so, he insists it’s confidential.
+I try to find out what project he’s currently working on – rightly so, as he insists it’s confidential.

 Instead, we talk about a wide range of subjects, including synthetics, ambers, keeping clients happy and approaching his latest career milestone.